syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-OCR/Features.md

 ## Get image rotation angle from OCR processor

-For Getting the Image rotation angle, you can rotate the image with 4 angles (0,90,180,360) from OCR Processor.
-This feature is working in multiple Images and multiple pages.
-The following code sample illustrates to support to get the Image Rotation angle from OCR Processor.
+To get the Image rotation angle, you can rotate the image with 4 angles (0,90,180, and 360) from the OCR Processor.
+This feature works in multiple Images and multiple pages.
+The following code sample illustrates support for the Image Rotation angle from the OCR Processor.

 {% tabs %}